Paul Volcker: Chairman of the Federal Reserve

 The US current account was in permanent deficit by the 1990s.
 Volcker himself tried to remedy the situation by the Plaza Accord in 1986, which called for Germany and Japan to revalue relative to the US dollar.

 The combination of the Fed's tight money policies and the expansive fiscal policy of the Reagan Administration (large tax cuts and a major increase in military spending) produced large federal budget deficits and significant macroeconomic imbalances in the U.S. economy.
 The combination of growing federal debt and high interest rates led to a substantial rise in federal net interest costs.
 The sharp rise of interest costs and large deficits led Congress to take some steps towards fiscal constraint.

 Nobel laureate Joseph Stiglitz said about him in an interview:

 Paul Volcker, the previous Fed Chairman known for keeping inflation under control, was fired because the Reagan administration didn't believe he was an adequate de-regulator.

+This statement by Joseph Stiglitz is technically inaccurate, as the “firing” was simply neither nominating nor appointing Paul Volcker for another term, unlike Ronald Regan’s actual firing of the air traffic controllers.

 Congressman Ron Paul, well known as a harsh critic of the Federal Reserve, offered qualified praise of Volcker:

 Being in Congress in the late 1970s and early 1980s and serving on the House Banking Committee, I met and got to question several Federal Reserve chairmen: Arthur Burns, G. William Miller, and Paul Volcker.
 Of the three, I had the most interaction with Volcker.
 He was more personable and smarter than the others, including the more recent board chairmen Alan Greenspan and Ben Bernanke.

 In 1983, Volcker received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

-In 2011, Volcker and George P. Shultz authored an article in the Wall Street Journal voicing their opinion that the War on Drugs had failed.
-They did not advocate for the legalization of drugs, but rather for a reexamination of the costs of drug prohibition in the United States.